PARIS ARRONDISSEMENT GUIDE: 7th ARRONDISSEMENT OF PARIS

 From Le Marais to Faubourg Saint-Germain

-The 7th arrondissement of Paris is one of the most bourgeois Paris Districts and perhaps one of the most expensive Paris Arrondissements to live.
+The 7th arrondissement of Paris, which in 2019 celebrates the Eiffel Tower 130th anniversary, is one of the most bourgeois Paris Districts and perhaps one of the most expensive Paris Arrondissements to live.
 It includes the historical aristocratic neighborhood of Faubourg Saint-Germain, and it is also the district of the National Assembly, several ministries, beautiful foreign diplomatic embassies occupying outstanding hôtels particuliers and big avenues.

 Paris 7 is the result of the city’s extension and since the XVII century, it became the new residence of French highest nobility who decided to change their beautiful hôtels particuliers in Le Marais (Paris 3 and Paris 4) for urban mansions in the clearer and less polluted Faubourg Saint-Germain.
 Some beautiful examples of these mansions are Hôtel Matignon (today the official residence of the prime minister of France), Hôtel Biron and Hôtel de Salm.